In this article

 Along with talking to ten different sleep experts to find the best plush mattress toppers, we tried out some of them for ourselves.
 If you already know what type of plush mattress topper you’re looking for, use the table of contents to jump ahead.
 Or read on for details on all 13 of the expert-recommended toppers below.

 What we’re looking for

 It might take several nights to know if your plush mattress topper will work for you (and anyone you share your bed with) in the long-term.
 Since many companies now welcome trying after you buy, we’ve noted the length of each trial period and any warranty details that we could find.
 Be sure to read the fine print, though: Return policies may vary if you buy the topper from a third-party retailer like Amazon, and toppers may have different trial periods to mattresses sold by the same companies.

 Best overall plush mattress topper

-Down | Free returns within 60 days, 3-year warranty
+Material: Down | Care instructions: Dry clean only | Thickness: 3 inches | Trial and Warranty: Free returns within 60 days, 3-year warranty

-Best plush down-alternative topper
+Best down-alternative plush mattress topper

-Microfiber | Free returns within 60 days, 3-year warranty
+Material: Microfiber | Care instructions: Dry clean only | Thickness: 3 inches | Trial and Warranty: Free returns within 60 days, 3-year warranty

 Former Strategist writer Lauren Schwartzberg tried out this topper, having learned about it from an informal survey of her interior-designer friends and bedding experts.
 The topper acted like memory foam — it shaped to her body and “followed her every move” throughout the night.
 As another bonus, the fiber filling stays put, so you don’t have to worry about its clumping over time.